HumbleSeer42/HumbleSeer42/README.md

 I’m currently working on CaffeineTTY, a terminal written in Java (which is very much still a work in progress).

-I'm a big fan of Java.
+I'm a big fan of Java and neovim.

 also I use arch, btw